soren-n/minigun-py/docs/source/tutorial.rst

     Since a randomly generated input instance can be quite large, and it is only a small or specific part of the input that is causing the failure, we work with the concept of shrinking.
 The failing input instance is interatively shrunk or trimmed, until a smallest possible failing instance is found.
 Again, the library provides implementations for shrinkers of the intrinsic types of the target language; as well as utility and combinators for user defined shrinkers.

 :Printing:
     Once a smallest failing input instance is found, we wish to be able to print it out in a user friendly way.
-For this the library provides pretty printers for intrinsic types of the target languages; as well as utility and combinators for user to defined pretty printers.
+For this the library provides pretty printers for intrinsic types of the target languages; as well as utility and combinators for user defined pretty printers.

 These three concepts put together is usually called a strategy; in Minigun it is called a :code:`Domain[A]`, and the generation and shrinking is joined under one type of :code:`Generator[A]`.